 Whatever version of this name searching brought you to this post, one fact is certain: Names — fictional character names or the names of people in real life — are a big deal.

-Parents-to-be pore over baby name books for months looking for that “perfect” name.
+Parents-to-be pore over baby name websites and books for months looking for that “perfect” name.
 Even naming a pet can take time.
 You want the name to be perfect, to mean something, to be unique but not too “weird.”

 Naming a character, especially in a longer piece of writing, can be just as agonizing and is definitely just as important.